FPGAArcade/replay_webdocs/docs/guide/replay1/hardware.md

 ## Power Supply

-The board can be powered via either the 5V DC socket or use a standard 4 pin Molex plug from an ATX power supply.
+The board can be powered via either the 5V DC socket or a standard 4 pin Molex plug from an ATX power supply.
 Both sockets are located just to the right of the Power On/Off switch.
 With a maximum current draw of 700mA (3.5W), the board runs quite cool with no additional heat sink or fans required.